With Zuora Billing, you can easily create and manage your invoice templates. Invoice templates are used to generate PDF invoices for your bills.

 - Account Previous Balance: This is a dynamically calculated field that represents the account balance before an invoice is posted.
 For example, if an account had one previous invoice with an outstanding balance of $100, and generates a new invoice for $75 showing the Account Previous Balance, this field would show $100 when displayed on the new invoice.

 - Account New Balance: This field represents the balance on an account after the invoice has been posted.
 In the previous example, the Account Previous Balance was $100, the invoice balance of the invoice is $75, so Account New Balance = $100 + $75 = $175.

-Once you have created an invoice template, you can upload it to Zuora.
+After you have created an invoice template, you can upload it to Zuora:

 - Click your username at the top right and navigate to Billing > Manage Billing Document Configuration.

 - In the Manage Invoice Rules and Templates tab, click Add new template.

 - Enter a name for the template in the Name field.

 - Click Choose File to browse and upload your template file.